Kangxiaoneuq/PCN_RNAsite/README.md

-A prediction method by fusing RNA sequence and structure information to identify small molecule-RNA binding sites.
+### A computational method for small molecule-RNA binding sites identification by utilizing position specificity and complex network information

 The  codes for PCN_RNAsite and an example from dataset CS71 are available in ./src.
 And the demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.